ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 Java ships with five platform independent fonts: Dialog, DialogInput, SansSerif, Serif, and Monospaced.
 I have chosen to use Monospaced to represent Adafruit's built-in fonts which are 5x8 and plain only.
-All fonts you use will be simulated by these built in java fonts; if the actual font cannot be found.
+All fonts you use will be simulated by these built in java fonts.
 The builder is meant to help you with your UI layout, not be a WYSIWYG editor.

 Adafruit GFX Builtin fonts scales up from 1 to N. As an example scale of 2 gives you a character 10x16.
 I have supported scales of 1 to 5.
 You can edit this as you desire.